Core Services: AWS vs Azure

 AWS Resources

-Key links to AWS documentation, architecture centers, training, and the Well-Architected Framework.
+Key links to AWS documentation, architecture centers, training, the Well-Architected Framework, and solutions library.

-- AWS Architecture Center: Reference architectures, solutions, patterns.
+- AWS Architecture Center : Reference architectures, solutions, patterns, and best practices.

-- AWS Well-Architected Framework: Best practices for designing resilient and efficient infrastructure.
+- AWS Well-Architected Framework : Best practices for designing resilient, secure, efficient, and cost-effective infrastructure.

-- AWS Training and Certification: Courses, labs, and certifications.
+- AWS Skill Builder (Training and Certification) : Courses, labs, learning paths, and certifications.

-- AWS Solutions Library: Vetted solutions for common problems.
+- AWS Solutions Library : Vetted solutions and reference implementations for common problems.

 Azure Resources

-Essential links to Azure documentation, Microsoft Learn, architecture guidance, and best practices.
+Essential links to Azure documentation, Microsoft Learn, architecture guidance, best practices, and the Cloud Adoption Framework.

-- Azure Architecture Center: Reference architectures, patterns, best practices.
+- Azure Architecture Center : Reference architectures, patterns, solution ideas, and best practices.

-- Microsoft Learn for Azure: Extensive training paths, modules, and certifications.
+- Microsoft Learn for Azure : Extensive training paths, modules, hands-on labs, and certifications.

-- Cloud Adoption Framework for Azure: Guidance for cloud adoption strategies.
+- Cloud Adoption Framework for Azure : Guidance for cloud adoption strategies, planning, and execution.